Yes, the title sounds absurdly dramatic.

 Final Thought

 Most business websites do not fail all at once.
-They drift gradually into obscurity while everyone involved continues insisting:
+They drift gradually into obscurity while everyone involved continues insisting.

 “Everything should be working.”